13 Things Only Extremely Frugal People Will Understand

 Take care – Sarah

-Do you have any frugal living ideas that only the frugal living weirdo would understand?
+Do you have any frugal living ideas that only our frugal tribe will understand?
 Leave me a comment!
 I would love to hear from you.